handsontable/hyperformula/README.md

 ## What to use it for

-You can use HandsOnEngine for processing spreadsheet-like data and formulas in various ways:
+You can use HyperFormula for processing spreadsheet-like data and formulas in various ways:
 - as a standalone tool
 - as a service via an API, embedded in a larger system
 - as a spreadsheet, while combined with suitable UI